harg74/ML_ZoomCamp_2022/midterm_project/README.md

 ## Using the service

-You can use this API by opening [http://localhost:3000](http://localhost:3000) after starting the service.
+You can use this API by opening [http://localhost:3000](http://localhost:3000) after starting the service:

 ![service1](resources/service1.png)

-By scrolling down you will find the **Service APIs**, click on the POST /predict arrow that faces down.
+By scrolling down you will find the **Service APIs**, click on the POST /predict arrow that faces down:

 ![service2](resources/service2.png)

-Copy and paste the below code in the Request body and click on execute
+Copy and paste the below code in the Request body and click on execute:

 `{ "levy": 500.0, "manufacturer": "bmw", "model": "118_2,0", "prod_year": 2015, "category": "hatchback", "leather_interior": "yes", "fuel_type": "diesel", "engine_volume": 2.0, "mileage": 18000, "cylinders": 4.0, "gear_box_type": "manual", "drive_wheels": "rear", "doors": 4, "wheel": "left_wheel", "color": "beige", "airbags": 10, "turbo": "turbo" }`

 ![service3](resources/service3.png)

-You will get the price predicted based on the fetures we passed to the model
+You will get the price predicted based on the features we passed to the model:

 ![service4](resources/service4.png)

 ## Deployment in AWS

-You can see a short demo of this car price prediction model deployed in AWS.
+You can see a short demo of this car price prediction model deployed in AWS:

 [![video](resources/video.png)](https://youtu.be/PYBRlv7psTQ)